 It Can be Difficult to Install

-Although a very beautiful and useful sink, an undermount sink is one of the most difficult sinks to install.
+Although a very beautiful and useful sink, an undermount bathroom sink installation is one of the most difficult.
 There are several steps that you need to take in order to install this type of sink properly.
 First of all, this sink is mounted from underneath the countertop, already making it somewhat awkward to install.
 Next, the sink needs to fit perfectly with the cutout of the countertop.
 The lip of the sink and the surface of the countertop should line up perfectly in order to create a seamless design and beautiful look.

 Condensation Buildup Under the Counter

 If your undermount bathroom sink is not properly installed, one of the biggest issues you will encounter is leaking.
-This will occur if your undermount sink is not sealed.
+This will occur if your undermount bathroom sink installation is not sealed.
 A silicon sealant is required if you want a tightly secured undermount bathroom sink.
-The countertop should also be sealed on both sides.
 Try not to use any porous material for your countertop, because it could end up allowing water to seep through and cause damages.

 Limited Faucet Options

-Because an undermount sink is mounted underneath a countertop, there is no space for a bathroom faucet directly on it.
-Because of this, you basically only have two options.
+An undermount bathroom sink is mounted under a countertop.
+There is no space for a bathroom faucet directly on it.
+Because of this, you only have two options.
 First, you can incorporate a deck mounted faucet on your countertop.
-Because it will be on your countertop, you will need holes drilled in order to accommodate the faucet.
-A deck mounted faucet will typically require one to three holes depending on the type of faucet that you plan on using.
+It will be on your countertop.
+You will need holes drilled in order to accommodate the faucet.
+A deck mounted faucet will typically require one to three holes.
+Of course, this is depending on the type of faucet that you plan on using.

 More Expensive Than a Drop-In Sink

-If you are trying to choose between a drop-in sink and an undermount sink, with price being the deciding factor, a drop-in sink will typically be cheaper.
+If you are trying to choose between a drop-in sink and an undermount sink, with price being the deciding factor, a drop-in sink will be cheaper.
 This is mainly because drop-in sinks are much easier to install and much easier to make.
-A drop-in sink can be made of many different materials, making it versatile in terms of price.
 An undermount bathroom sink will require durable and high quality materials to ensure great functionality and design.

 They Don’t Work With All Countertops

-Undermount sinks need to be mounted securely to the underside of a countertop.
+Undermount sink installations need to be mounted securely to the underside of a countertop.
 Because of this, you will need to have a sturdy material in your specific countertop.
-A sturdy granite countertop will be a great option for supporting an undermount bathroom sink.
+A sturdy granite countertop will be a great option for supporting an undermount bathroom sink installation.
 You need to make sure that your countertop can support the full weight of an undermount and more.
-The last thing you want is for your undermount sink to fail and collapse through the countertop.
+The last thing you want is for your undermount bathroom sink installation to fail and collapse through the countertop.

 Undermount Sinks Vs. Drop-In Sink

-Undermount sinks and drop-in sinks have many similarities as well as several differences.
+Undermount bathroom sinks and drop-in sinks have many similarities as well as several differences.
 First of all, both of these sinks have basins that are underneath the counter of your vanity or countertop.
-The main difference is that undermount sinks are mounted underneath the countertop, and drop-in sinks are dropped directly into it.
-In addition, undermount sinks will be a bit more expensive in terms of the actual sink as well as the installation.
+In addition, undermount bathroom sinks will be a bit more expensive in terms of the actual sink as well as the installation.

 What to Look for in an Undermount Bathroom Sink

-- Durable Materials - A high quality undermount bathroom sink will need to be crafted of a high quality material.
+- Durable Undermount Bathroom Sink Materials - A high quality undermount bathroom sink will need to be crafted of a high quality material.
 This will ensure the sink will be easy to clean, long lasting and comfortable to use.

 - Comfortable Size - The size of your sink will determine how much space you have to use it comfortably.
 Gauge the size of your sink by looking at how big your overall bathroom design is.

-- Number of Basins - If you have multiple people using the sink, consider a double basin undermount sink.
+- Number of Basins - If you have multiple people using the sink, consider a double basin undermount bathroom sink installation.
 For single person use, one basin will be enough for comfortable use.

-- Price - Spend the appropriate amount of money on your undermount sink.
-The higher quality the materials are, the more expensive the sink will be.
+- Price - Spend the appropriate amount of money on your undermount bathroom sink installation.
+The higher quality the undermount bathroom sink materials are, the more expensive the sink will be.
 A cheaply made sink will cost less, but experience more issues.

 - Purchase From a Trusted Brand - Look at the reviews and reputation of the brand you are purchasing from.
 Customer reviews and quality of the products will tell you a decent amount of information about the product.